pretix/pretix-docs/docs/guides/check-in/custom.md

 Click the :btn:OR: button in the top right.
 This creates an OR-bracket around the conditions you previously created.

-Click the :btn-icon:fa3-plus-circle: Add condition: button that is located within the OR-bracket, but not within the AND-bracket.
+Click the :btn-icon:fa3-plus-circle: Add condition: button located within the OR-bracket, but not within the AND-bracket.
 Select `All of the conditions below (AND)` and add another condition directly below.
 Select `Product`, then `is one of`, and then choose those products that the rule above does not cover.
 Add another condition immediately below.